hoanb1/ground-station/README.md

     - The current positions of satellites.
     - The computed coverage circles.
     - A visual reference for satellite trajectories and ground paths.

+# Data API Usage

+This software heavily relies on **open data APIs** to provide accurate and up-to-date information for satellite tracking and management.
+The use of these APIs has been instrumental in simplifying data acquisition and ensuring the application maintains high accuracy and reliability.

+- **CelesTrak API**
+  [CelesTrak](https://www.celestrak.com/) offers comprehensive TLE (Two-Line Element) datasets for thousands of satellites.
+These datasets are critical in predicting satellite orbits and positions.
+By integrating with the CelesTrak API, the software can:
+  - Retrieve updated orbital data seamlessly.
+  - Stay synchronized with changes in satellite constellations.
+  - Support advanced satellite filtering and categorization.
+- **SatNOGS API**
+  [SatNOGS](https://satnogs.org/) provides open-access telemetry, observation data, and additional satellite metadata.
+  By utilizing the SatNOGS API, the application gains:
+  - Access to real-time telemetry data that enhances satellite monitoring capabilities.
+  - A community-driven knowledge base that enriches satellite operations and research.
+    The integration of these open data APIs has been immensely helpful for this project, as it ensures reliable, real-time access to critical satellite data while advocating for open and collaborative data-sharing practices.
+    These APIs form the backbone of the application’s predictive and tracking functionalities, empowering users with accurate and up-to-date information.